-- Shall not significantly create a new obstruction to property sight lines. - Shall preferably be on a pole located as close as possible to the point of intersection created by the extension of side-yard property lines with the existing line of utility or street light poles in the right-of-way, and preferably along a property's secondary street facing. - Shall be installed with appropriate clearance from existing utilities. - Providers shall consider the aesthetics of existing street lights and street furniture in the neighborhood of the proposed small cell locations.
+- Shall not significantly create a new obstruction to property sight lines. - Shall preferably be located as close as possible to the point of intersection created by the extension of side-yard property lines with the existing line of utility or street light poles in the right-of-way, and preferably along a property's secondary street facing. - Shall not be installed between the perpendicular extension of the primary street-facing wall plane of any residentially-zoned or occupied structure and the street. - Shall be installed with appropriate clearance from existing utilities. - Providers shall consider the aesthetics of existing street lights and street furniture in the neighborhood of the proposed small cell locations.
 These aesthetic considerations and accommodations shall be included in the application submittal. - All equipment located within the public ROW shall be located such that it meets ADA requirements and does not obstruct, impede, or hinder usual pedestrian or vehicular travel or interferes with the operation and maintenance of traffic signals, signage, street lights, street furniture, fire hydrants, underground infrastructure, or business district maintenance. - New small wireless facility wires, cords and cables shall be encased in a separate conduit than any City wires, cords, and cables. - Shall be placed so as not to interfere with normal operation and maintenance of street lights, traffic signals or other street appurtenances.